Nitrate test

-A Nitrate Test is a chemical test used to determine the presence of nitrate ion in solution.
-Testing for the presence of nitrate via wet chemistry is generally difficult compared with testing for other anions, as almost all nitrates are soluble in water.
+A nitrate test is a chemical test used to determine the presence of nitrate ion in solution.
+Testing for the presence of nitrate via wet chemistry is generally difficult compared with testing for other anions,as almost all nitrates are soluble in water.
 In contrast, many common ions give insoluble salts, e.g. halides precipitate with silver, and sulfate precipitate with barium.

 The nitrate anion is an oxidizer, and many tests for the nitrate anion are based on this property.
 However, other oxidants present in the analyte may interfere and give erroneous results.

 Nitrate can also be detected by first reducing it to the more reactive nitrite ion and using one of many nitrite tests.

 Brown ring test

 A common nitrate test, known as the brown ring test can be performed by adding iron(II) sulfate to a solution of a nitrate, then slowly adding concentrated sulfuric acid such that the acid forms a layer below the aqueous solution.
 A brown ring will form at the junction of the two layers, indicating the presence of the nitrate ion.
 Note that the presence of nitrite ions will interfere with this test.

-The overall reaction is the reduction of the nitrate ion to nitric oxide by iron(II), which is oxidised to iron(III), followed by the formation of a nitrosyl complex between the nitric oxide and the remaining iron(II), where nitric oxide is reduced to NO−.
+The overall reaction is the reduction of the nitrate ion to nitric oxide by iron(II), which is oxidised to iron(III), followed by the formation of nitrosyl ferrous sulfate between the nitric oxide and the remaining iron(II), where nitric oxide is reduced to NO−.